 When you go to select your travel dates, you’ll see a calendar of dates appear.
 Mark the checkbox labeled “My Dates are Flexible” to get a view of award rates on a grid covering a full week of different travel dates.
 And remember to search for roundtrip flights to find saver award space.

-If you were booking economy flights, it requires just half the mileage: 45,000 miles total, or 22,500 miles each way.
-The taxes and fees come out to around $100 or so.
+If you were booking economy flights, it requires less than half the mileage: 45,000 miles total, or 22,500 miles each way.
+The taxes and fees come out to around $150 or so.

-For example, you can combine a saver award in business class over to Europe with a saver award in economy class on the way home (or vice versa) for 67,500 miles plus $134 total.
+For example, you could combine a saver award in business class over to Europe with a saver award in economy class on the way home (or vice versa) for 76,500 miles plus around $200 total.

 But if you can make it work, there's a great deal to be had: You can combine a first-class award in one direction with a business or economy award in the other.
 Just be sure to do a roundtrip search in order to get the lowest Saver level rate on the business or economy portion of your itinerary.